 - Believing external forces are controlling thoughts, feelings and behaviors

 - Believing that trivial remarks, events or objects have personal meaning or significance

 - Thinking you have special powers, are on a special mission or even that you are God.

-Several factors can contribute to psychosis:
+Several factors that can contribute to psychosis:

 - Substance use.
-The use marijuana, LSD, amphetamines and other substances can increase the risk of psychosis in people who are already vulnerable.
+The use of marijuana, LSD, amphetamines and other substances can increase the risk of psychosis in people who are already vulnerable.